Scaling Methods for Stochastic Chemical Reaction Networks: Introduction

-Section~\ref{SecAgaz} is devoted to the analysis of an interesting CRN proposed in~\citet{Agazzi2018}.
+Section~\ref{SecAgaz} analyzes an interesting CRN proposed in~\citet{Agazzi2018}.
 The purpose of this reference is of showing that with a small modification of the graph structure of a CRN, its associated Markov process can be either positive recurrent, null recurrent, or transient.
-The main technical part of the paper is devoted essentially to the construction of a Lyapunov function satisfying Condition~\eqref{LyapI} for one graph structure.
-We show that Condition~\eqref{LyapII} can be in fact used with a simple function to prove the positive recurrence.
-Additionally, a scaling picture for the time evolution of this CRN is also presented.
+The main technical part of this reference is essentially devoted to the construction of a Lyapunov function satisfying the classical Lyapunov criterion.
+We show that Filonov's criterion can be in fact used with a simple function to prove the positive recurrence.
+Additionally, a scaling picture of the time evolution of this CRN is obtained.